zgallagher29/schedule.me/README.md

-# COMPACT CHROME CALENDAR

-### A good mission statement
+# CalendarMe #

+## What? ##
-The objective of this open source project is to orgainze user's life events in a faster and more effecient fashion.
+The objective of this open source project is to orgainze user's life events in an efficient format and be able to export it to a calendar of their choice, or simply export it as a .png file.
+Built on Node and Electron :)

-## Installation
+## Installation ##
-Chrome Extension Store Forthcoming
+For now, installation has a couple of options.
+You can:
+*Build from Source
+*use 'npm install scheduleMaker'
+*Download the current build for your plaform from the links provided below Additionally, feel free to download our Chrome Extention as well.

-## Features
+## Features ##
-The extension will identitfy dates on a web page and the user can press the extension to add to their Google calendar.
-## Technologies Used
-React JS
-Angular
-HTML/CSS
+* Generate a beautiful-looking schedule
+* Grab any dates from the current webpage and add to calendar (Requires Chrome extention)
+* Export schedule to Apple Calendar or Google Calendar
+* Sakai Integration (Coming soon...)

+Please feel free to push with additions to your own custom scheduling systems, the more the better!

-## FAQ!
+## License ##
+Apache License 2.0

 ## Link to UML
 https://drive.google.com/file/d/1VGURlMbrnQOOiF6pb8DRzVJIXkPLqQsB/view?usp=sharing